levsero/test_embed/STYLE.md

 ##### No padding new lines within a function

-Never leave padding new lines in a function e.g:
+Never leave padding new lines in a function.

 ```javascript
 function foo() {